Corbmac: Life

 Corbmac was the son of Eogan, and descended in the ninth generation from Olioll Olum, King of Munster (died 234).
 He had five brothers, all of whom "laboured for Christ" in different provinces of Ireland, and "to each the piety of after times assigned heavenly honours."
-One of them, Saint Emhin, is the reputed author of the Tripartite Life of Saint Patrick.
+One of them, Saint Eimhin, is the reputed author of the Tripartite Life of Saint Patrick.

 Corbmac, desirous of pursuing a religious life, set out from his birthplace in Munster for the north of Ireland, in search of a solitary place.
 Arriving in Connacht, he first visited the court of Eógan Bél, who lived in the fortress of Dun Eogain, situated on an island in Lough Measg.
 The remains of this fortress were visible when John O'Donovan visited the island in 1838.
 Not being well received by the King, Corbmac left the island, announcing as a prophet of God that "it was preordained" that the palace should become a monastery.

 Crossing the River Robe on his journey northward, he arrived at Fort Lothair, in the territory of Ceara (Carra, County Mayo).
 Here he was hospitably received by Olioll Inbanda and Aedh Flaithemda, sons of Cellach, and twelve chieftains, but when about to settle among them he was opposed by Saint Finan, who had built an oratory there, and was afraid that "the boundaries of his church would be narrowed if another set up near him."
 This Finan was abbot of Teampull Ratha, a church the ruins of which are still to be seen in the parish of Raymochy, County Donegal.
 In consequence of this opposition he pursued his journey, and arrived at the dwelling of a virgin named Daria, daughter of Catheir, son of Lugaidh, a prince in that territory.
 She was also known as So-deilbh (Old Irish: "of beautiful form"), and according to Colgan was venerated on 26 October.
 In consequence of her kindness he promised her an abundance of cattle; hence the plain was known as the "plain of the heifers", now Moygawnagh, in Tirawley.